Portuguese Navy: Decolonization and late Cold War

+Upon detecting the Indonesian invasion, the naval units evacuated Portuguese authorities and a small military detachment from Atauro to friendly territory in Australia.
+They remained in the area with the mission to continue to patrol the waters around Timor, in preparation for possible military action in response the invasion.
+Ultimately no response was forthcoming, with the last remaining Portuguese naval assets retreating in the first half of 1976.
+Other Western powers likewise either declined to intervene or, in the case of the United States, explicitly approved of Indonesia's invasion one day prior and extensively armed its forces, relegating East Timor to a quarter century of Indonesian occupation.

-In the end of 1975, for the first time in 500 years, Portugal was again a merely European country and its Navy a merely North Atlantic navy.
-The Portuguese Navy had to refocus again its main efforts to the defense of the Atlantic against the naval threat from the Warsaw Pact in the context of the late Cold War.
-The Navy also focused in its responsibility for the patrol and control of the newly created exclusive economic zone of Portugal, the 10th largest in the world.
+By the end of 1975, for the first time in 500 years, Portugal was again a merely European country and its Navy a merely North Atlantic navy.
+The Portuguese Navy refocused its efforts on defense of the Atlantic against the potential naval threat of the Warsaw Pact states in the context of the late Cold War.
+The Navy also focused on its responsibility for the patrol and control of the redefined exclusive economic zone of Portugal, the 10th largest in the world.

-In the beginning of 1976, the Portuguese fleet included four Comandante João Belo-class frigates, three Almirante Pereira da Silva-class frigates, six João Coutinho-class corvettes, four Baptista de Andrade-class corvettes, three Albacora-class submarines, ten Cacine-class patrol ships, four support ships and one training ship, together with a number of remaining patrol boats, mine sweepers and landing craft.
-Although most of these ships were recent and modern, they had been mostly equipped to operate in the support of low intensity conflicts in Africa, with limited installed capability for the anti-submarine and anti-ship roles.
-A planned fleet retrofit program, that included the installation of anti-ship and SAM missiles in the frigates and corvettes, could not proceed due to lack of funds.
+Going in to 1976, the Portuguese fleet included four Comandante João Belo-class frigates, three Almirante Pereira da Silva-class frigates, six João Coutinho-class corvettes, four Baptista de Andrade-class corvettes, three Albacora-class submarines, ten Cacine-class patrol ships, four support ships and one training ship, together with a number of remaining patrol boats, mine sweepers and landing craft.
+Although most of these ships were recent and modern, they had been mostly equipped to operate in support of low intensity conflicts in Africa, with limited capability for anti-submarine and anti-ship roles.
+A planned fleet retrofit program, including the installation of anti-ship and SAM missiles on the frigates and corvettes, could not proceed due to lack of funds.
 Without modernization, the Almirante Pereira da Silva-class frigates would soon be considered obsolete, being taken out of service in the early 1980s, but remaining moored at the Lisbon Naval Base until finally decommissioned in the early 1990s.

-With no significant new ships received for many years, the Portuguese Navy spent most of the 1980s, with four frigates, ten corvettes, three submarine and ten patrol ships, besides the support ships and minor units.
-The lack of specialized offshore patrol vessels, meant that the corvettes and even the frigates were intensively used for fishery protection and maritime search and rescue missions, besides their original military roles.
+With no significant new ships commissioned for many years, the Portuguese Navy spent most of the 1980s with four frigates, ten corvettes, three submarine and ten patrol ships, besides the support ships and minor units.
+The lack of specialized offshore patrol vessels meant that the corvettes and even frigates were intensively used for fishery protection and maritime search and rescue missions, besides their original military roles.